sun-yixiao/sun-yixiao.github.io/index.md

-I am a M.A. student in the School of Journalism and Communication at Nanjing University, advised by [Dr. Cheng-Jun Wang](https://chengjun.github.io/), as well as member of [Computational Communication Collaboratory](https://computational-communication.com/).
-My boyfriend is Yue-Wen Zhong, Ph.D. candidate in Physics (Particle Physics) at Fudan University.
+I am currently a M.A. student in Communication (Computational Communication) at Nanjing University, advised by [Dr. Cheng-Jun Wang](https://chengjun.github.io/), as well as member of [Computational Communication Collaboratory](https://computational-communication.com/).
+My boyfriend is Yuewen Zhong, Ph.D. candidate in Physics (Particle Physics) at Fudan University.

 My research direction is Computational Communication.
 Recently, I have been interested in Computational Advertising and Quantative History Studies.

 I do well in Python and take good command of R and Stata, basically on text mining, statistical analysis, natural language processing, machine learning and causal inference.

 Besides, I am proficient in image processing and video editting with great aesthetic.
+In addition, I possess Piano Level 8 Certificate.

 **Education**